carlosrodlop/terraform-lib/README.md

 - It uses submodules.
 For example, the Helm provider uses the values from the [Kubernetes library](https://github.com/carlosrodlop/K8s-lib).
 Helm provider is separated from the creation of the K8s cluster [Stacking with managed Kubernetes cluster resources](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources)
   - ⚠️ IMPORTANT - It requires `git submodule update --init --recursive`
 - It uses [Pre-commits](.pre-commit-config.yaml) for Validations and Documentation.
+- Release Drafter is used to create the Release Notes